oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/run-ir2.png " ")

    e) Notice that two filters are applied.
-Fewer rows are displayed because only the rows that meet both the filter criteria are disaplyed.
-You can remove each filter by clicking the Remove Filter icon, next to the filter you want to remove.
+Fewer rows are displayed because only the rows that meet the filter criteria are displayed.
+You can remove each filter by clicking the Remove Filter icon next to the filter you want to remove.
-   Click the **Remove Filter** icon next to both the filters
+   Click the **Remove Filter** icon next to both filters.

     ![](images/delete-filter1.png " ")

-6. Now imagine you want to sort the report on the **Cost** column.
+6. Now, imagine you want to sort the report on the **Cost** column.

     a) Select **Actions** > **Data** > **Sort**.